-- 4.7 A Licensing Sub-Committee of three Councillors will sit to hear every application where representations have been received from other persons and responsible authorities unless the parties and the Authority have agreed to dispense with a hearing as appropriate.
+- 5.7 A Licensing Sub-Committee of three Councillors will sit to hear every application where representations have been received from other persons and responsible authorities unless the parties and the Authority have agreed to dispense with a hearing as appropriate.
 Ward Councillors will not sit on a Sub-Committee involving an application in their ward.
-The hearings will generally be open to members of the public. - 4.8 Where a Councillor who is a member of the Licensing Committee or a Licensing Sub-Committee is making or has made representations on behalf of other persons, in the interests of good governance they will disclose an interest and disqualify themselves from any involvement in the decision making process affecting the licensing application in question.
+The hearings will generally be open to members of the public. - 5.8 Where a Councillor who is a member of the Licensing Committee or a Licensing Sub-Committee is making or has made representations on behalf of other persons, in the interests of good governance they will disclose an interest and disqualify themselves from any involvement in the decision-making process affecting the licensing application in question. - 5.9 Licensing hearings will usually take place in public unless a Licensing Committee/Sub-Committee licensing excludes the public from all or part of a hearing if it considers that the public interest in so doing outweighs the public interest in the hearing, or that part of the hearing, taking place in public.

-Section 5 General Principles
+General Principles